Cmoen11/BuffBot/README.md

 <h2> Pull requests </h2>
 * All code should be documentented
 * New features should be explained in detail in the wiki-page
+* All code, except command functions that does not have a return value, must have unittests.
+These must be implemented in the unitTests folder.
+* All modules must declare the if__name__ == "__main__":.
+Sharing is caring!
 <br>

 Her må det legges til hvordan folk kan gjennomføre pullrequests.
 Skal de forke? osv. @Moen